Digital product

 The GB core is based on Peanut-GB (MIT).
 Built with reference to GBATEK, the Game Boy hardware reference, and the mGBA project.
 Bug fix contributed by Ess Mattisson.

-*Game Boy, Game Boy Color and Game Boy Advance are trademarks of Nintendo.
+*Game Boy, Game Boy Color and Game Boy Advance are trademarks of Nintendo; all game titles named are trademarks of their respective owners.
 MODBOY is an independent work, not affiliated with, endorsed by or sponsored by Nintendo, and includes no Nintendo software.